Advertisement

 The return of a signature format for Ferrari, after a lengthy hiatus.
 Ferrari says it hasn’t made a front-engined Spider since the 365 GTS4 – Daytona – in 1969.
 That’s one of the sharpest looking cars in the entire canon, so a Roma soft-top has big hand-made loafers to fill.

-Sure, we could get caught up here in the logic-free world of Ferrari’s naming policy, and you may well wonder what makes a Spider a Spider and the conspicuously front-engined open-top Portofino… something else.
-Or the 812 GTS or 575 Superamerica, for that matter.
+Sure, we could get caught up here in the logic-free world of Ferrari’s naming policy, and you may well wonder what makes a Spider a Spider and the conspicuously front-engined open-top Portofino that this essentially replaced… something else.
 Whatever, Ferrari has fallen out of love with the retractable hard-top, and decided that a classic canvas roof is the way to go for the Roma convertible.
 Sorry, Spider.

 What’s new on the Spider?